If You Would Like To Sponsor A Baby~

 Xian China

-At Starfish, we have taken care of 94 children to date, arranged more than 55 surgeries and had 22 international adoptions, so our little starfishes live all over the globe: the US, Netherlands, Norway and Spain.
-We currently have 47 babies under the age of 3 at two foster homes.
+At Starfish, we have taken care of 112 children to date, arranged more than 100 surgeries and had 36 international adoptions, so our little starfishes live all over the globe: the US, Netherlands, Norway, France, Spain, Denmark, Sweden, Canada and in China.
+Our latest took place recently and we now have baby in Virginia.
+We have also added baby another baby to our count in Holland.
+We currently have 47 babies under the age of 3 and three foster homes.
+We have fifteen babies matched and we are waiting for their families to come and get them.

 www.thestarfishfosterhome.org